ncatlab/nlab-content/pages/1/6/2/0/261/content.md

 #Idea#

-A _simplicial set_ is like a combinatorial space built up out of gluing abstract [[simplex|simplices]] to each other.
+Simplicial sets generalize the idea of [[simplicial complex]]es: a _simplicial set_ is like a combinatorial space built up out of gluing abstract [[simplex|simplices]] to each other.
 Equivalently, it is an object equipped with a rule for how to consistently map the objects of the [[simplex category]] into it.

 More concretely, a simplicial set $S$ is a collection of [[sets]] $S_n$ for $n \in \mathbb{N}$, so that elements in $S_n$ are to be thought of as $n$-[[simplex|simplices]], equipped with a rule that says: